luhilions/wdp-f17-losw9/README.md

 Date:9/22
-Project Title: Project 3 and 4
+Project Title: Project 5 and 6
-Note: nothing.
+Note: 6 is late